jinman36/reading_notes_301/day_4.md

 - React live completely in the front end - when a client requests information it is a 'Get Request'

-- REST - representational state
+- REST - Representational State Transfer
   - Restful verbs

 GET: Requesting Information